Bangladesh Coast Guard

-The Bangladesh Coast Guard (বাংলাদেশ কোস্ট গার্ড; BCG) is the maritime law enforcement force of Bangladesh.
-It is a paramilitary force which is under the jurisdiction of the Ministry of Home Affairs.
-Its officers and sailors are transferred from the Bangladesh Navy, and most of the medical officers are transferred from the Bangladesh Army.
-The Bangladesh Coast Guard also performs the duty of maritime border security of Bangladesh.
-The headquarters is located in Dhaka, Bangladesh.
-The BCG has 3,339 personnel and 63 ships.
-A modernisation plan named Coast Guard Goal 2030 is being undertaken to enhance its capabilities.
+The Bangladesh Coast Guard (বাংলাদেশ কোস্ট গার্ড; abbreviated as BCG) is the maritime law enforcement agency of Bangladesh, responsible for safeguarding the country's territorial waters, exclusive economic zone, and coastal resources.
+Operating under the Ministry of Home Affairs and with operational control by Navy officials, the Coast Guard conducts maritime security, anti-smuggling operations, search and rescue, and environmental protection missions.
+Established in 1995, the Coast Guard works closely with the Bangladesh Navy and other national agencies to ensure the safety and security of the nation's waterways.

 History

 The Bangladesh Navy had been performing the duties of a coast guard in addition to its own duties of maritime defence since 1994.
 As time passed, the growing responsibility and workload became inconvenient for the Bangladesh Navy, with the increasing volume of policing duties at sea taking away from its primary role.
-The emergence of the Bangladesh Coast Guard was the result of the growing awareness in the government for the requirement of a separate service to enforce national laws in the waters under national jurisdiction and ensure safety of life and property at sea.
-Following this the Coast Guard Act 1994 was passed by the Parliament of Bangladesh in September 1994.
+The emergence of the Bangladesh Coast Guard was the result of the growing awareness in the government of the requirement of a separate service to enforce national laws in the waters under national jurisdiction and ensure the safety of life and property at sea.
+Following this, the Coast Guard Act 1994 was passed by the Parliament of Bangladesh in September 1994.

 Formally, the Bangladesh Coast Guard in its present shape came into being on 14 February 1995 and started operational activities with two patrol craft received from the Bangladesh Navy.
 The force is under the jurisdiction of the Ministry of Home Affairs.

 The Bangladesh Coast Guard motto is 'Guardian at Sea' (সমুদ্রের রক্ষক).

-The Bangladesh Coast Guard is a unique force that carries out an array of civil and military responsibilities touching almost every facet of the Bangladesh maritime environment.
-The headquarters of the Bangladesh Coast Guard is in Agargaon, Sher-e-Bangla Nagar, Dhaka-1207 and four zones (Dhaka, Chittagong, Mongla and Bhola).
+The Bangladesh Coast Guard is a force that carries out an array of civil and military responsibilities touching almost every facet of the Bangladesh maritime environment.
+The headquarters of the Bangladesh Coast Guard is in Agargaon, Sher-e-Bangla Nagar, Dhaka-1207, and four zones (Dhaka, Chittagong, Mongla, and Bhola).